ovh/docs/pages/web/hosting/hosting_technical_specificities/guide.en-gb.md

 #### Simultaneous Database Connections

-- On Web Hosting plans (shared databases), there is a limit of 30 concurrent connections per database (200 with the included CloudDB database).
+- On Web Hosting plans (shared databases), there is a limit of 30 concurrent connections per database (200 with the included Web Cloud Databases database).
 Plese refer to the [product page](https://www.ovhcloud.com/en-gb/web-hosting/) to verify the available options of our Web Hosting plans.

-- You can also order additional **CloudDB** databases, which have some customisation options:
+- You can also order additional **Web Cloud Databases** databases, which have some customisation options:

     - *max_connections*: 100 by default, with the possibility of increasing to 200